throwrocks/throwrocks.github.io/fm-invoices/12-customer-adapter.markdown

     }
 ```

-First, we set the `customerRecord` field to the `JSONObject` in the current position.
-We use `getJSONObject()`, the same method we used to parse the JSON in the Unit test.
+First, we set the `customerRecord` field to the `JSONObject` in the current position of the `mCustomers` `JSONArray` object.
+We use the `getJSONObject()` method to parse the `JSONArray`, like we did in the Unit test.
 Then, we set all the variables that we need by using the `getString` method and passing the corresponding field names - like "Company", "First", "Last", etc. After setting the variables, we set the views with them.
 We use the `setText()` method to set the data in the views.

 #### getItemCount()

 This method simply returns the number of records in our data set.
-This is how the adapter knows how many times to iterate through our data set.
+This is how the adapter knows how many times to iterate through our data set to call `OnBindViewHolder`.

 ```java
     @Override